richmahn/en_tn/mat/11/intro.md

 ##### "The kingdom of heaven is near" #####

-This phrase has great theological significance.
-Scholars often debate whether the "kingdom of heaven" was present at this time or still coming.
-English translations frequently use the phrase "at hand," but this can create difficulty in translating.
-Other translations use the phase "is coming near" and "has come near."
+No one knows for sure whether the "kingdom of heaven" was present or still coming when John spoke these words.
+English translations often use the phrase "at hand," but these words can be difficult to translate.
+Other versions use the phrases "is coming near" and "has come near."

 ## Links: ##
 * __[Matthew 11:01 Notes](./01.md)__